kubeshop/botkube-docs/content/installation/Mattermost/_index.md

 ![mm_token_access](/images/mm_token_access.png)

 #### 2. Create BotKube user
-To create a BotKube user, if not already created, proceed to menu and Get team invite link.
-Logout from admin account and paste the link in the address bar and create a user with the username **BotKube**.
+To create a BotKube user, if not already created, proceed to the menu and Get a team invite link.
+Logout from the admin account and paste the link in the address bar and create a user with the username **BotKube**.

 ![mm_botkube_user](/images/mm_botkube_user.png)

 #### 3. Manage Roles for BotKube user
-Login as System Admin, in the Menu proceed to **System console > Users**.
+Login as System Admin, in the Menu, proceed to **System console > Users**.
 For BotKube user, Manage Roles and allow tokens and post_all access.

 ![mm_botkube_roles](/images/mm_botkube_roles.png)

-#### 4. Create Token for BotKube user
+#### 4. Create a Token for BotKube user
-Login as BotKube user, in the Menu proceed to **Account Settings > Security > Personal Access Token > Create** and save the token.
+Login as BotKube user, in the Menu, proceed to **Account Settings > Security > Personal Access Token > Create** and save the token.

 ![mm_botkube_token](/images/mm_botkube_token.png)